emmanuelnk/emmanuelnk/README.md

 ## 🐻 What I care about

-Back-end problem solver -- Love working with the cloud,networks, infrastructure as code, APIs and Event-driven design.
+Back-end problem solver -- Love working with the cloud, networks, infrastructure as code, APIs and event-driven architecture.

 I'm usually wired in at night when I can realize bursts of creativity and focus while listening to 🎧 hip-hop.
 When I'm not coding you can catch me watching artsy-fartsy/indie 🎞️ films or prestige 📺 TV shows.